microsoft/pxt-arcade/docs/lessons/cherry-pickr.md

 Then go to ``||scene:Scene||`` and under the **Camera** category, drag the ``||scene:camera follow sprite||`` block into the ``||loops:on start||`` block.
 Again, make sure the variable selected is ``mySprite``.

-We do this so that when the player moves around the map, they will remain at the center of the screen.
+We do this so that when the player moves around the tilemap, they will remain at the center of the screen.
 To make the player move faster, set the ``vx`` and ``vy`` to `150`.

 ```blocks